 This is our largest note, measuring approximately 156mm x 85mm.

-The large number 50 and £ symbol in the top-left hand corner of the front of the note help you easily see its value.
-There is also a slightly smaller number 50 in the top and bottom right corners.
+The large number 50 and £ symbol in the top left corner of the front of the note help you easily see its value.
+There is also a number 50 in the top right corner and in the bottom right corner.

 A unique serial number is printed horizontally and vertically on the back of the note.
 The horizontal numbers is in the bottom right corner.
 It is made up of multi-coloured letters and numbers, which increase in height from left to right.
 The vertical number runs down the left-hand side and the numbers and letters are the same height and colour.

 The international copyright symbol is included on the front and the back of the £50 note.
 You can find it to the left of the motion thread on the front of the note and under the words ‘James Watt 1736 – 1819’.